vgmduarte/pyprimes/README.md

 # pyprimes
-A simple, recursive implementation of the sieve of Eratosthenes algorithm.
+A simple, recursive implementation of the [https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes](sieve of Eratosthenes) algorithm.

 Uses memoization for improved efficiency.